dinhtienloc/synergix-awesome/README.md

 * Synergix Screens Tool Window: Add Reload Action and fully support detect CDI Beans used inside `value`, `action` and `ajaxAction` attribute in JSF tag.

 **2.0**
-* New feature - Synergix Screens Tool Window: This tool window makes developers easier to understand the screen structure (Bean + XHTML) and provides a very convenient screen instant search instead of finding the code manually.
+* New feature - Synergix Screens Tool Window: Manage and display the code structure (XHTML + Bean) for screens created by Synergix Framework.

 **1.3**
 * Fix Sync DB Configuration is not saved after closing IDE.